sahilshekh/Pepper-Cloud/README.md

 ## Features:

-- User can use the form easily i using DOM application for smoothly working.
+- User can use the form easily i am using DOM in application for smoothly working.

 ![Screenshot (2132)](https://user-images.githubusercontent.com/95908470/183346935-f1c7a2fe-4df9-493f-b7bb-0cd50a3ffe42.png)